-Candidates can expect that all enquiries, applications and all aspects of the proceedings to the extent that they are managed by Public Appointments Service are treated as strictly confidential, subject to the provisions of the Freedom of Information Act 2014.
+Candidates can expect that all enquiries, applications and all aspects of the proceedings to the extent that they are managed by publicjobs are treated as strictly confidential, subject to the provisions of the Freedom of Information Act 2014.
 However, candidates should note that all application material may be made available to the Irish Prison Service.